-- 5. The DMO continues to believe that liquidity in the gilt market is best maintained by the presence of competing market makers who undertake to make, on demand and in all market conditions, effective two-way prices in those gilts in which they have committed to deal and to support the gilt issuance programme.
-Continuous liquidity encourages widespread demand for and investment in UK government bonds, which in turn reduces the Government's financing costs. - 6.
-GEMMs may offer services to wholesale and/or retail sectors of the investor base, and specialise in one or both of the following types of gilt: firstly, in conventional gilts; and secondly, inflation index-linked gilts. - 7.
-GEMMs are also invited to be designated as a Strips Market Participant, prepared to offer a service in strips to end-investors. - 8.
-All GEMMs must be either: (i) authorised and regulated by the Financial Conduct Authority (FCA); or (ii) authorised by the Prudential Regulation Authority (PRA) and regulated by the FCA and the PRA, either directly or under the terms of the European Economic Area (EEA) passport, and be registered as a market maker with a Recognised Investment Exchange (RIE). - 9.
-GEMMs must also satisfy certain obligations, described below, in order to be granted and maintain primary dealer status with the DMO. - 10.
-The DMO's operations described in this Guidebook are aimed at advancing the DMO's objectives as issuer of UK government bonds.
+5. The DMO continues to believe that liquidity in the gilt market is best maintained by the presence of competing market makers who undertake to make, on demand and in all market conditions, effective two-way prices in those gilts in which they have committed to deal and to support the gilt issuance programme.
+Continuous liquidity encourages widespread demand for and investment in UK government bonds, which in turn reduces the Government's financing costs.

+6. GEMMs may offer services to wholesale and/or retail sectors of the investor base, and specialise in one or both of the following types of gilt: firstly, in conventional gilts; and secondly, inflation index-linked gilts.

+7. GEMMs are also invited to be designated as a Strips Market Participant, prepared to offer a service in strips to end-investors.

+8. All GEMMs must be authorised by the Financial Conduct Authority (FCA), either directly or under the terms of the European Economic Area (EEA) passport, and be registered as a market maker with a Recognised Investment Exchange (RIE).

+9. GEMMs must also satisfy certain obligations, described below, in order to be granted and maintain primary dealer status with the DMO.

+10. The DMO's operations described in this Guidebook are aimed at advancing the DMO's objectives as issuer of UK government bonds.
 The DMO is not a regulatory authority.
 Regulatory responsibility for the market for UK government bonds falls to the FCA (and, in other jurisdictions, may also fall to other regulatory authorities).
-All market participants must abide by their regulatory obligations.
+All market participants must abide by their regulatory obligations at all times.